Public beta · 1.0 incoming · macOS 26.4 (Tahoe) · Apple Silicon only

 Aim for a number, not a feeling.

-LUFS mode ships with the three targets most people actually need, and draws a cyan reference line on the strip at whichever one you pick.
+LUFS mode ships with platform and broadcast targets, and draws a cyan reference line on the strip at whichever one you pick.
 You can see, at a glance, whether your integrated reading is sitting where it's supposed to.

 Reset the integrated measurement between takes from the settings panel or the right-click menu.
 No plugin, no host, no extra window.